scedar/redux-saga-auth-app/README.md

 ## Run the project

-run in dev mode
 ```
 npm start
 ```

 ## Building the project

-run build
 ```
 npm run build
 ```

-Open the index.html on a browser

 ## License

-This project is licensed under the ISC License (ISC)
+This project is licensed under the MIT License (MIT)